 While our customers include both OEMs and EMS providers, we measure customers based on OEM companies, as they are the ultimate end customers.
-Sales to our ten largest customers collectively accounted for 45% of our net sales for both the quarters ended April 4, 2022 and March 29, 2021.
-We sell to OEMs both directly and indirectly through EMS providers
+Sales to our ten largest customers collectively accounted for 41% and 43% of our net sales for the quarter and two quarters ended July 4, 2022, respectively.
+Sales to our ten largest customers accounted for 40% and 42% of our net sales for the quarter and two quarters ended June 28, 2021, respectively.
+We sell to OEMs both directly and indirectly through EMS providers.